LLM4Eval/llm4eval/challenge.md

 - system ordering evaluation of multiple search systems on human judgments and LLM-based judgments

 ## Submission
 We will use Google Forms for submissions.
 Submissions are open at __[https://forms.gle/SmbW5nYZ89gowBN17](https://forms.gle/SmbW5nYZ89gowBN17)__.
 We provide a step-by-step Google Form to submit the detailed submission files.
 Please do not hesitate to contact us in case of questions and/or problems.
-Each team is allowed to send a maximum of one run.
 The final results file should be formatted similarly to the challenge test file including one extra column for the LLM-generated labels for each sample:

 ```
 <query_id> 0 <passage_id> <relevance_score>
 ```

+Note that each team is allowed to send several submissions.
+We also encourage running the same prompt on the same model for reproducibility purposes.

 ## Timeline
 - Data Release: __May 30, 2024__